Do you know why financial planning is important for seafarers?

 - There is no limit on repatriation from NRE & FNCR accounts.
 But, the repatriation from the NRO account is allowed for up to USD 1 Million.

 - NRI seafarer can’t open a PPF account.
-However, a seafarer who had opened a PPF while being resident & later become NRI can continue to hold its initial maturity of 15 years.
+However, a seafarer who had opened a PPF while being a resident & later became an NRI can continue to hold its initial maturity of 15 years.
 Moreover, an NRI seafarer can continue to invest until its maturity.

 - NRI seafarers are allowed to invest in dated Government securities & treasury bills but not in government bearer securities